 A perfect spot for kids to let off some steam, the Royal Botanic Gardens sits in Farm Cove overlooking Sydney Harbour.
 This 30-hectare garden was founded by Governor Macquarie in 1816 and has been a favourite spot for Sydneysiders ever since.
 It is open every day of the year and entry is free.

-While I love to walk around the gardens when you are exploring with toddlers or younger kids the Choo Choo Express, a hop on hop off train will really help you cover the entire garden.
+While I love to walk around the gardens when you are exploring with toddlers or younger kids the Choo Choo Express, a hop on hop off train will help you cover the entire garden.
 Be sure to get off at stop 4 to see the iconic Mrs Macquarie’s Point view.
 The garden is also a great spot to let young ones run around for a bit if they are getting frustrated by being trapped in a pram 😉

 Older kids: Check out the free exhibition at the Calyx